vercel/next-app-router-playground/readme.md

   - Component type (Server / Client)
   - Resulting URL paths

+# Not implemented yet

+- There is no fast refresh, you have to manually reload
+- a11y features like route announcement and focus management
+- `getStaticProps` will work like `getServerSideProps`
+- No `getInitialProps`
+- Redirects will not work exactly right
+- No i18n routing

-# Errors I came across
+# Errors we've found:

-Unclear what is broken or simply not implemented yet.
+Please note it's unclear what is broken or simply not implemented yet.

-### Fast Refresh

-HMR doesn't work yet

 ### Importing new hooks